 Each VM in a shared reservation can be consumed by a VM in either the project that created the reservation (owner project) or any of the projects the reservation is shared with (consumer projects).
 When a VM stops consuming a shared reservation, the shared reservation can be consumed by a different VM in any of the projects that the reservation is shared with.
 If a shared reservation reserves multiple VMs, VMs from multiple projects can consume the same shared reservation simultaneously.

-By default, projects cannot create and modify shared reservations.
+By default, projects can't create and modify shared reservations.
 To create and

 modify a shared reservation in a project, the project must be added to the